 Eating Disorders have the highest mortality rate of any mental illnesses.
 Considering 30 million people will have an eating disorder during their lifetime, research funding in this field is negligible, compared to other serious mental illnesses.

 What will my investment do?

 Your investment will address several key strategic goals of the Feeding Hope Fund.
-It will support and encourage clinical research in the field., it will provide models of dissemination and training, and it will inspire other to step forward, so that treatments are improved and a cure within our reach.
+It will support and encourage clinical research in the field, provide models of dissemination and training, and inspire others to step forward, so that treatments are improved and a cure within our reach.

 " I have always felt that eating disorders suffer the most persistent discrimination within the mental health community in both insurance coverage and research funding.
 I commend NEDA for raising awareness to these issues and for setting the stage for progress."